Blog

 March 14, 2023 | Paul Horn 100 PB & Climbing: Nasuni & Microsoft Azure Surpass Major Milestone

 Today we announced that Nasuni has surpassed managing and protecting over 100 petabytes (PB) of primary file data workloads residing in Microsoft Azure.
-This news will probably be overshadowed by another recent benchmark for the company, but it’s a major milestone, and one that reflects our focus and commitment as an organization.
+This news will probably be overshadowed by another recent benchmark for the company, but it’s a major milestone, and one that reflects our focus and commitment as an organization as more enterprises migrate to the cloud.
 When I joined Nasuni to manage our Microsoft alliance three years ago, we were at roughly 19 PB in Azure.
 Today we have more than 500 joint customers with Microsoft.
 Thanks to a compound annual growth rate of 74% in these past three years, we’ve blown past the 100 PB mark.

 There are a few reasons for this momentum.
 The first is technology.
 Combined with the performance, scale, and cost efficiencies of Azure Blob Storage, the Nasuni File Data Platform has proven to be increasingly attractive as companies advance their digital and cloud modernization initiatives, support remote and hybrid workers, and look for ways to defend their business against ransomware.
 We’ve also doubled down on our Microsoft partnership by building out our Microsoft 365 and Microsoft Teams integration, which allows Nasuni users to store, search, browse, and edit Nasuni-managed files within these apps.